tapjs/tapjs/docs/changelog/index.md

 * Add `--test-regex` and `--test-ignore` options to control which files are loaded by default if no args are provided.
 (Note that `node_modules` and `.git` are always excluded by the default file lookup.)
+* Add `t.resolveMatchSnapshot()`, and do not clutter up promise resolving/rejecting assertion output with an extra subtest.
 * Default to coverage being turned on.
 (Defaulting to `check-coverage` at 100% will come in v14.)
 * Default to `--jobs-auto` style parallelization, where the number of parallel